-- 5) SS Credit 9 Site Master Plan - 6) WE Credit 1.1 and 1.2 Water Efficient Landscaping - b.
-The Architectural team for new schools or other projects with large or specialized site components shall include a Florida registered Landscape Architect. - c.
-Develop a comprehensive landscape design providing students protection from the sun and promoting low maintenance, energy, and water conservation. - 1) Emphasize the main administration entrance and front facades and coordinate with architectural, civil, mechanical, and electrical work. - d.
-The landscape design shall provide design grades, coordinated lighting layouts, plazas, walks, drives, service areas, fencing, playfields, site furnishings, planting plans, irrigation plans, relocatable classrooms, and expansion provisions. - e.
-Landscaping shall not impede any means of egress. - f.
-Locate all planters and plantings away from buildings. - 1) Planters and plantings immediately adjacent to buildings are prohibited. - 2) Show adequate maintenance space between planter and building, minimum 3 feet. - g.
-Maintain natural conditions in areas not needed for playfields or other purposes, these areas shall be self-maintaining and un-irrigated.
+- 1. General Requirements - a.
+The Architectural team for new schools or other projects with large or specialized site components shall include a Florida registered Landscape Architect.

+- b.
+Develop a comprehensive landscape design providing students protection from the sun and promoting low maintenance, energy, and water conservation. - 1) Emphasize the main administration entrance and front facades and coordinate with architectural, civil, mechanical, and electrical work. - c.
+The landscape design shall provide design grades, coordinated lighting layouts, plazas, walks, drives, service areas, fencing, playfields, site furnishings, planting plans, irrigation plans, relocatable classrooms, and expansion provisions. - d.
+Landscaping shall not impede any means of egress. - e.
+Locate all planters and plantings away from buildings. - 1) Planters and plantings immediately adjacent to buildings are prohibited. - 2) Show adequate maintenance space between planter and building, minimum 3 feet. - f.
+Maintain natural conditions in areas not needed for playfields or other purposes, these areas shall be self-maintaining and un-irrigated. - g.
+Trees, palms and shrubs shall be grade Florida No. 1 as outlined under the current edition of the Grades and Standards for Nursery Plants, Florida Department of Agriculture, unless otherwise noted.